Hamdullah Mohib

-Hamdullah Mohib (Pashto/حمدالله محب; born 1983) is an Afghan politician and former diplomat.
+Hamdullah Mohib (Pashto/حمدالله محب; born 1983) is a Pashtun Afghan politician and former diplomat.

 Educated in England, Mohib was deputy chief of staff to Afghan President Ashraf Ghani and simultaneously Ambassador of Afghanistan to the United States from 2014 to 2018.
 He was then National Security Adviser of Afghanistan from 2018 to 2021, when he fled the country along with Ghani after the 2021 Taliban offensive, just before the collapse of the Islamic Republic of Afghanistan and the fall of Kabul.

 Early life

 Hamdullah Mohib was born in a small village north of Jalalabad in 1983.
 He was the youngest of eleven children.
 Mohib's father worked in Kabul as a court clerk.

 Mohib's family fled Afghanistan during the Soviet war, becoming Afghan refugees.
 The family returned home after the end of the Soviet invasion, but fled once more to Pakistan after a renewed civil war broke out.

 Education and early career

 When Mohib was sixteen years old, his family sent him to London.
 He attended community college and then Brunel University, earning a degree in computer systems engineering, with honors.
 Upon completion of his degree, Mohib went on to work for Intel Corporation.

 After seven years in the UK, Mohib returned to Afghanistan, as director of information technology at the American University of Afghanistan.
 During the 2009 Afghan presidential election, Mohib worked on the campaign of Afghan Finance Minister Ashraf Ghani, who came in fourth place, losing to incumbent President Hamid Karzai.

 Mohib then returned to the UK to study for his Ph.D., at Brunel University, in its School of Engineering and Design.
 His thesis was entitled "End-to-end 3D video communication over heterogeneous networks"; he earned his Ph.D. in 2014.

 Mohib has been a civil society leader in the Afghan community around the world.
 He started the Afghan Students Association of the United Kingdom, Europe's largest Afghan diaspora student organization.
 He also formed the Afghan Professionals Network and served as its chairman of the Board (APN).
 He founded the think tank "Discourse Afghanistan" as part of APN, and he established community service programming to serve special needs orphans in Kabul and to honor Afghan women's achievements.